-If a student decides to appeal a grade, they must contact their Student Services Coordinator to discuss the formal process and receive the required forms necessary for this request.
+Students who wish to appeal a grade must contact their Student Services Coordinator to discuss the formal process and receive the required forms.

 Students in direct-enroll courses are subject to the grade appeal policies and procedures of the host institution.
-Students should contact CET if you have questions about direct-enroll courses.
+Students should contact CET with any questions about direct-enroll courses.

 All grade appeals, whether for CET or direct-enroll courses, must be initiated within 30 days of receipt of the CET unofficial transcript.